 When?
 The Codes specifies that the risk assessment process must be conducted as soon as reasonably practicable after the operator commences business.
-There is also a requirement to review the assessment regularly, to detail reviews undertaken and make amendments to keep it up-to-date.
-BRAs should be updated where there are significant changes to risk factors (e.g. a new and significant target market or product) or in the absence of such changes, at least annually.
+There is also a requirement to review the assessment regularly, to detail reviews undertaken and make amendments to keep it up to date.
+BRAs should be updated where there are significant changes to risk factors (e.g. a new and significant target market or product; changes in the risk or threat landscape; or changes to the Island's National Risk Appetite Statement) or in the absence of such changes, at least annually.